-As of May 16, 2016 Investors from all wealth classes are able to participate in private capital markets.
+As of May 16, 2016 in the US Investors from all wealth classes are able to participate in private capital markets.
 Accredited investors can invest in private small businesses with little restriction and now non accredited investors can join this exclusive group.
 FundWisdom is at the forefront of the JOBS (Jump-start Our Business Startups) Act Title III, which will enable unaccredited investors to take part in these investment opportunities.

 JOBS Act Title III Equity Crowdfunding

-The SEC passed Title III October 2015 and it took till May 2016 to enact the updates.
+Title III of the JOBS Act was passed October 2015, but it took till May 2016 to enact the updates.
 SEC Chair Mary Jo White had delayed issuance, but the markets is becoming more democratized now that investors of all economic classes can participate.
-The approval of Title III of the JOBS Act makes it possible for non-accredited investors to invest and participate online in startup businesses and private firms.
+The approval of Title III of the JOBS Act makes it possible for non-accredited investors to invest in startup businesses and private firms.

 Non-accredited investors will be bringing more capital to these private markets.
 Many investors will be putting their money in the market for the first time, but it is important to understand that they are not entirely new to this.
 Many ideas were usually funded by friends and family at the initial stage.
 Title III will enable entrepreneurs and new entrants to create their personal network to raise capital and will also allow accredited as well as non-accredited investors to invest their money.

 The changing regulatory landscape has enhanced entrepreneurs' chances of success, improve economies and increase jobs.
 This increase in capital allows more individuals to bring big ideas to market and turn their strategic vision into a reality.
 Startup businesses benefit from this rule, as it provides an opportunity for long-term success and ongoing development by bringing entrepreneurs closer to future investors.